Tampa Bay Rays Odds

 Today’s Rays odds: run line, World Series, props

 Below find the latest odds for today’s Rays game, the team’s current World Series odds and selected player props at Florida’s top online sportsbooks.
-Click on any odds to go right to the sportsbook, claim your free bet promos at FL sportsbooks and start getting your Rays bets in.
+Click on any odds to go right to the sportsbook, claim your bonus bet promos at FL sportsbooks and start getting your Rays bets in.

 Today’s Best Rays odds